AyoubElherichi/AI_Voice_Agents_Hackthon/README.md

 *AI Agent:* "You're welcome!
 Goodbye!"

 ## Tools and Integrations

-- *save_address*: Stores the confirmed delivery address in the company database.
+- *save\_address*: Stores the confirmed delivery address in the company database.
-- *order_declined*: Processes order cancellations as declined by the customer.
+- *order\_declined*: Processes order cancellations as declined by the customer.

 ## Target Use Case

 NAilaVox is ideal for e-commerce platforms seeking to:

 - Reduce human resource dependency in customer service.
 - Enhance customer satisfaction with prompt and polite interactions.
 - Streamline COD order confirmations and minimize errors in delivery scheduling.

----
-*Hackathon Contribution*
-This project was developed as part of the AI Voice Agents Hackathon to demonstrate the application of conversational AI in e-commerce logistics.